 Why it made us “wow!”: This wasn’t the first time a publisher has posited that “diversity doesn’t sell”, and it won’t be the last, which is probably one of the many reasons behind archivist Alex Brown’s marvelous takedown of the myth that diversity doesn’t sell.
 Brown pulls apart Marvel Comics’ argument apart, piece by piece, explaining the marketing errors, sales histories, talent mismanagement, distribution chokepoints, and demographic practices that actually tend to be behind faltering sales.
 In short: you can take an honest look at your business practices and sell more books, or you can blame the “diversity” boogeyman and continue losing money.

-The Peril of Being Disbelieved: Horror and the Intuition of Women by Emily Asher-Perrin (April 13, 2017)
+The Peril of Being Disbelieved: Horror and the Intuition of Women by Emmet Asher-Perrin (April 13, 2017)

 She tried to tell you about the dangers.
 Why didn’t you believe her?